 Deep learning has a major role behind the hype of the artificial intelligence era and has been constantly pushed to the forefront in numerous applications.
 In traditional engineering, our goal is to design a system/function that generates an output from a given input; deep learning, on the other hand, relies on the inputs and outputs to find the intermediate relationship that can be extended to new unseen data through the so-called neural network.

 A neural network, or a multi-layer perceptron (MLP), is a machine-learning architecture inspired by how human brains learn.
 The network contains neurons, which mimic biological neurons and “activate” when given different information.
-Sets of neurons form layers, and multiple layers are stacked together to form a network to serve the prediction purposes of multiple forms (i.e., image classifications or bounding boxes for object detections).
+Sets of neurons form layers, and multiple layers are stacked together to create a network to serve the prediction purposes of multiple forms (i.e., image classifications or bounding boxes for object detections).

 Applications of Scanned Documents Data Extraction